Avalanche pull away from Devils in 3rd period | Colorado Avalanche

 On the ensuing 5-on-3 power play, Meier tied it 2-2 at 11:04, taking a pass just below the right circle and scoring under Georgiev's right pad.

-Wood scored 41 seconds later to put Colorado back in front 3-2.
+Wood scored 41 seconds later during the following 5-on-4 power play to put Colorado back in front 3-2.
 He beat Vanecek glove side on a breakaway for a short-handed goal.

+“I've shot on Vitek for about three years now, so just saw glove side there and just kind of went for it,” said Wood, who played his first seven NHL seasons with the Devils.
+“We didn't play our best in Vegas there, so to have that response tonight and to beat a great team is spectacular.”